 The dream behind the venture is to create an all year round sustainable boutique retreat.
 To offer guests the quirkiness and ethics of glamping but with the added comfort and benefits of staying in a well built cabin-style house.
 There’s a bit of a Tiny Homes revolution going on right now – it’s all about bringing a practical solution for radically down sizing living space to escape the ‘work, eat, sleep, repeat’ routine.
 Downsizing your space to upsize your free time.
 Living slowly and simply whilst treading lightly on the planet and taking care of the environment.
 I love that idea.
 Even if just for an inspiring break from the everyday.

 We were to be staying at Hygge and, as the glass french doors opened, what hit us first was the heavenly natural fragrance inside.
 I could detect geranium essential oil, possibly cedarwood and something fresh and green that I couldn’t identify.
 It was the natural diffuser, I discovered.
-Handmade by Mrs B on the island using a simple glass science flask and carefully blended oils (Mrs B runs candle making workshops at the studio here – but more of that later).
+Handmade by Mrs B on the island using a simple glass science flask and carefully blended oils.

 I am already familiar with Helen’s talent for vintage styling, so I expected her Tiny Homes to be individual and eclectic.
 The reality was even better than I’d hoped.
 ‘Ethical luxury’ best describes the look and feel.
 ‘Delicious’ best describes the tin of welcome homemade chocolatey cakes waiting for us in the kitchen.
 It took just moments to unpack.
 Living Tiny means travelling light and making full use of the ingenious ideas for storing and hanging your things.